-The FM01AS Patio Drip Watering Kit with 10 PC drip emitters can be used in patio or pool areas to water pots and baskets.
-The kit uses pressure compensating drip emitters for even uniformity along the length of the micro tubing.
-This is a starter kit that can be started from a 3/4" hose garden or faucet/spigot.
+The FM01AS Patio Drip Watering Kit can be used in patio or pool areas to water pots and baskets.
+It uses pressure compensating drip emitters for even uniformity along the length of the micro tubing.
+This is a starter kit that can be started from a 3/4″ hose garden or faucet/spigot.
 We highly recommend installing a 25 PSI pressure regulator (not included) after the backflow preventer.
 The pressure regulator is used to lower the incoming pressure of the system to the suggested operating pressure of 25 PSI, which is within the range of recommended pressures for a drip irrigation or micro sprinkler system.
-The instruction manual for this kit can found in the kit package.
+The instruction manual for this kit can found in the package.

 Using drip irrigation, water first thing in the morning before the temperatures begins to rise.
 This will allow excess moisture on leaves and top soil to dry before fungal and other diseases can develop.
 The most common cause of early plant death is over watering.
 Using drip irrigation can help sustain healthy plants by applying water directly to the plant root zone when and where it is needed.
 For established pot plantings, short watering times are recommended.